gaps-closure/eop2-closure-mind-demo/README.md

 MYADDR=<a53-addr> CAMADDR=<trillium-addr> ./websrv
 ```

-### Test partitioned Websrv application on both A53 and MB
+### Test partitioned Websrv application on A53 and MB

 Log into the A53 and MB and, as with Unpartitioned case,
 configure Trillium camera with static IP and also to send video to
 a53's IP address using Skylink.
-Next, point firefox to
+Next, point firefox to:

 ```
 'http://<mb-addr>:8443'
 ```

-which points firefox to the web server running on the MB.
+which points firefox to the web server running in the green enclave on the MB.
-Then use the instructions at the start of:
+Then use the instructions in the file:

 - [demo_notes_2_run_apps.txt](./demo_notes_2_run_apps.txt)

-These instructions are also stored on the demo machine in '/home/closure/Desktop/'
+The file instructions are stored on the demo machine in '/home/closure/Desktop/',
+which allows commands to be copied and pasted into the two minicom terminals.
+The MYADDR definition for the MB websrv command must be modified to point to
+the MB's dynamically assigned IP address .
+In addition the XDCLOGLEVEL on the websrv commands can be modified:
-You can optionally specify XDCLOGLEVEL to 2 for QUIET and 0 for TRACE level verbose logs (kills performance).
+to 2 for QUIET and 0 for TRACE level verbose logs (the latter kills performance).

-The instructions also give instructions for:
+The file instructions also give instructions for:
 - Running test applications on the A53 and MB
 - Copying log files back to liono using 'tftp'